Runqi518/Bargaining-Game-An-Interdisciplinary-Study/README.md

 • LLM transcripts, prompts, and JSON settings are stored in behavioral_scientist/llm/. <br>
 • See behavioral_scientist/README.md for deployment instructions, ethics notes, and session configs. <br>

+## License
+This repository is for educational purposes within COMSCI/ECON 206: Computational Microeconomics (Autumn 2025). <br>
+Please cite all tools, textbooks, and research papers appropriately.

 ## Repository Structure